nodejs/security-wg/processes/cve_management_process.md

-* As part of the security announcement process https://github.com/nodejs/security-wg/blob/master/processes/security_annoucement_process.md in the issue in the security issue being used to discuss the vulnerability, associated the CVE to that vulnerability.
-Most commonly by including it is the draft for the announcement that will go out once the associated security releases are availble.
+* As part of the security announcement process https://github.com/nodejs/security-wg/blob/master/processes/security_annoucement_process.md in the issue in the security issue being used to discuss the vulnerability, associate the CVE to that vulnerability.
+This is most commonly done by including it is the draft for the announcement that will go out once the associated security releases are availble.
 * Once the security announcement goes out:
   * Use the Mitre form (https://cveform.mitre.org/) to report the CVE details to Mitre using the `Notify CVE about a publication`.
+The link to the advisory will be the for the blog announcing that security releases are available.
+The description should be a subset of the details in that blog.
-  * Move the CVE from the Pending section ot the Announced section along with a link to the Node.js blog post announcing that releases are availble.
+  * Move the CVE from the Pending section to the Announced section along with a link to the Node.js blog post announcing that releases are availble.